-LO SS RESERVES: AMOUNT A. Reserve for Unpaid Losses and Loss Adjustment Expenses (Schedule P, Part 1, \$ Total Column 24 or 35 if discounting is allowable under state law) В. Other items on which the Appointed Actuary is expressing an Opinion (list separately) \$ Exhibit B: DISCLOSURES
+Lo ss and Loss Adjustment Expense Reserves: Amount 1.
+Reserve for Unpaid Losses and Loss Adjustment Expenses (Schedule P, Part 1, Total Column 24 or 35 if discounting is allowable under state law) \$ 2.
+Other items on which the Appointed Actuary is expressing an Opinion (list separately) \$